 There is no statute of limitations for certain traffic offenses, which means there is no time limit for when the alleged offender can be charged, and can be charged several years after committing the criminal act.
 These traffic offenses include accidents involving death or personal injury under 75 Pa.
 Cons.
 Stat. § 3742, and homicide by vehicle under 75 Pa.
 Cons.
 Stat. § 3732 if the accident resulted in death of another person.

-Contact the Skinner Law Firm today for a consultation about allegedly leaving the scene of an accident in Chester County, Pennsylvania, and the surrounding areas of Lancaster County, Montgomery County and Delaware County, Pennsylvania.
+Contact the Skinner Law Firm today for a consultation about allegedly leaving the scene of an accident in Chester County, Pennsylvania, and the surrounding areas of Delaware County.
 Michael J. Skinner will make every effort to help you avoid the most serious repercussions and consequences for the allegations against you.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged traffic offense in Pennsylvania.
+Call (267) 388-3476 for a consultation about your alleged traffic crime.